Mofazzal874/MERN-Crash_course/docs/Setup and Application Object.md

 - Execute any code
 - Make changes to the request and response objects
 - End the request-response cycle
-- Call the next middleware in the stack
+-Call the next middleware in the stack

 Example of a custom middleware: